lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 The importance of the linear method to electronic structure cannot be overstated.
-It, together with the attempt by Slater to approximate the difficult Fock exchange with a functional of the density (the X-&alpha; method), which was formalized into rigorous density-functional theory, forms the bedrock of modern electronic structure theory.
+It, together with the attempt by Slater to approximate the difficult Fock exchange with a functional of the density (the X-&alpha; method), which was subsequently formalized into rigorous density-functional theory by [Hohenberg and Kohn](http://doi:10.1103/PhysRev.136.B864), forms the bedrock of modern electronic structure theory.

 <div onclick="elm = document.getElementById('linear'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
 here for a brief description of the linear approximation and its extension with local orbitals.</div>